 Banff – In Banff, the highlights are going up the Banff Gondola to Sulphur Mountain and having dinner at Sky Bistro, a tour of Banff by a replica vintage 1930s coach, and a Lake Minnewanka cruise.
 You can read more about my favourite things to do in Banff here in my Western Canada itinerary.

 I tried to cover as much as I could about the two Rocky Mountaineer routes I’ve been on.
-If you have more questions, please comment before or message me and ask!
+If you have more questions, please comment below or message me and ask.
+I’m also a travel agent and can book these journeys for you!